 Ingredients in homemade salsa:

-- canned diced tomatoes
+- no salt added diced tomatoes (canned)

 - fresh cilantro